International Programmes 2025/2026

 Additional information on tuition fees

-The tuition fees in Baden-Württemberg apply only to non-EU students (1,500 EUR per semester).
+Currently, tuition fees apply only to non-EU students, who are required to pay 1,500 EUR per semester.

 Semester contribution